faithvoid/X220-Catalina/README.md

 - Microphone Volume Adjustment (this may just be an issue with the internal sound card, I haven't tested with an external sound card yet.)
 - X220T-specific: Tablet Screen Buttons (Only Power works, I know there's definietly a way to remap the other buttons, as I did in macOS Sierra years ago, but I've forgotten how, haha.)
 - Certain Wi-Fi Airport features due to using an older, modified version of AirportItlwm.kext.
+- Keka (third-party file archiver) MAY crash your system the first time it boots (and only the first time).
+This happened twice to me on two different installations while testing.
+If you're going to install it, make sure you have nothing important open.

 ## Untested:
 - Encrypted Partitions